nbicocchi/learn-microservices/modules/communication/slides/4 - Async communication.md

    Since services do not rely on the immediate availability of others, the system is more resilient to failures.
 A message broker can store messages in case a service is down and deliver them when it becomes available again, making the system fault-tolerant.

 3. **Decoupled Services**:
    Services in asynchronous architectures are more loosely coupled.
-The sender doesn’t need to know when or how the recipient processes the message.
+The sender does not need to know when or how the recipient processes the message.
 This decoupling allows easier system updates, as changes in one service do not require changes in others.

 4. **Better Resource Utilization**:
    In asynchronous communication, system resources (such as threads and memory) are not blocked waiting for responses.
 This improves resource utilization, especially in high-throughput environments, enabling the system to handle more requests simultaneously.